Wanda Dalla Costa: Career

 She also teaches at Arizona State University (ASU) as both an Institute Professor and associate professor.
 Dalla Costa's teaching includes interdisciplinary service learning studios.
-She is also the founding director of the Indigenous Design Collaborative at ASU which carries out design and design-build projects with local tribes in Arizona.
-The collaborative makes connections between tribal community members, multidisciplinary ASU students and faculty, and industry.
+She is also the founder and former Director of the Indigenous Design Collaborative at ASU which carries out design and design-build projects with tribes in North America.
+The collaborative makes connections between tribal community members, multidisciplinary ASU students, faculty, and industry.

 She is on the board of the Construction in Indian Country Advisory Council, chair of the Subcommittee on Indigenous Architecture Education, Indigenous Task Force, member of the Royal Architecture Institute of Canada (RAIC) Indigenous Task Force, and member of the American Indian Council of Architects and Engineers (AICAE).

+Dalla Costa is the first First Nation woman to become an architect in Canada.
 In 2017, she was one of six women Architects to participate in the Venice Bienniale Exhibit for Canada titled, Unceded.